Research

 Learning optimal integration of spatial and temporal information in noisy chemotaxis

-This study finds that the transition between chemotaxis strategies is continuous and that a combined strategy outperforms constrained variants and explicit spatial-temporal integration models.
+In this study, we found that the transition between chemotaxis strategies is continuous and that a combined strategy outperforms constrained variants at this interesection (not outside), as well as explicit spatial-temporal integration models.

 Fast detection of slender bodies in high-density microscopy data